A day with your self-driving car: Future of Transportation P1

 Of course, you totally splurged.
-Being a woman, autonomous cars are one of the few corporate expenses you could still spoil yourself with these days.
-And hey, why not?
-You opted for the more expensive car model just for the extra leg and baggage room.
-You opted against the cheaper carpooling option, officially for safety reasons, unofficially because you hate driving in cars with strangers.
+During this latest recession, business trips are one of the few remaining opportunities where corporate allows you expense for the more expensive car model with extra leg and baggage room.
+You also opt against the cheaper carpooling option, officially for safety reasons, unofficially because you hate driving in cars with strangers.
 You even opted for an ad-free ride.

 It really wasn’t all that long ago, you remember.
 These things only became legal across Canada the year you graduated—2026.
 At first, there were only a few on the road; they were just too expensive for the average person.
 A few years later, the Uber-Apple partnership eventually saw Uber replacing most of its drivers with Apple-built, electric, autonomous cars.
 Google partnered with GM to start its own carsharing service.
 The remaining carmakers followed suit, flooding major cities with autonomous taxis.

-The car pulls up along the busy intersection of Bay and Wellington.
-The financial district towers high above you.
-The Google Pickup app automatically charges your corporate account the second you exit car.
+The car pulls up along the busy intersection of Bay and Wellington, in the heart of the financial district.
+Your ride app automatically charges your corporate account the second you exit the car.
 Based on the emails flooding your phone, it looks like it’s going to be a long day at the bitcoin exchange.
 On the bright side, if you stay past 7 p.m., corporate will cover your ride home, custom splurgy options included, of course.

-Most of the key players in the field of autonomous vehicles (AVs) predict the first self-driving cars will be commercially available by 2020, will become commonplace by 2030, and will replace most standard vehicles by 2040-2045.
+Most of the key players in the field of autonomous vehicles (AVs) predict the first AVs will be commercially available by 2020, will become commonplace by 2030, and will replace most standard vehicles by 2040-2045.

 This future isn’t that far off, but questions remain: Will these AVs be more expensive than normal cars?
 Yes.
 Will they be illegal to operate in large regions of your country when they debut?
 Yes.
 Will a lot of people be afraid of sharing the road with these vehicles initially?
 Yes.
 Will they perform the same function as an experienced driver?
 Yes.